-Two quick notes: 1) Try things that people give you in the Spice Bazaar (i.e. Turkish Delight).
-They expect to give out samples to everyone walking by, so don’t be afraid to say yes, you won’t have to pay for it or be expected to buy anything.
+Etiquette Tip #1: Try things that people give you in the Spice Bazaar (i.e. Turkish Delight).
+They expect to give out samples to everyone walking by, so don’t be afraid to say yes.
+You won’t have to pay for it or be expected to buy anything.

 5. Watch Your Pockets

 Don’t make it easy for pickpockets to steal from you.
 This is true for any city, Istanbul is no different.
 Here are some basic tips for pickpocket safety: